AdoriZahard/hi3er/docs/index.md

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | VC | LE
+Early | VC | SS or LE
-Mid | BK / VC | LE or SS
+Mid | BK / VC | SS or LE
-Late | BR | LE or SS
+Late | BR | SS or LE

 !!! danger
-    LE is swapped if you grab Eden's Initial/Max SP signet.
+    LE is picked if you want instant 100 SP Ultimate.
+This provides an advantage by further reducing the DMG Reduction that Elysia suffers in 6.1 weather for 3.6% less as opposed to 70 SP ult.
+LE is also swapped if you grab Eden's Initial/Max SP signet.
 However, if you don't feel confident on your damage and especially if you're downscaling hard, you can just swap her out for SS instead, as long as you have Aponia's SP regen backing you up.

 !!! note
     BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.